 There is a lot to consider when you decide to purchase a pair of clipless mountain bike shoes, how they fit and how comfortable they are, how well you can clip and unclip from them, how stiff the sole is, and if you can walk in them should the need arise.
 You'll also want to consider if you can feel the cleat through the sole and how much feedback you can feel in your feet from trail vibrations.
 Some of these factors can easily be distinguished in the store, such as fit, but others like trail feedback are unknown until you have the opportunity to actually ride in the shoes.

-Mountain biking shoes are designed with a specific riding style in mind.
-Cross-country riders tend to prefer a stiff, lightweight shoe while gravity riders might prefer a beefier shoe that offers more protection and better pedal grip.
-We're here to help you sort out which features matter most to you, and why.
+Most mountain biking shoes are designed with a specific riding style in mind.
+Cross-country shoes tend to be lighter weight with less cleat adjustment and less crash protection, while trail and enduro shoes typically have impact zones in the footbed and sole, plus reinforced areas to protect your foot from rocks or other trail debris.
+We're here to help you determine what features matter most to you, and why you might want to consider one shoe over another.
 We spent months getting to know these shoes inside and out so that we can help you pick the best shoe for you.
 If you already know what kind of shoe you want, dive into our full women's mountain biking shoe review.

 Flat or Clipless Shoes